-which the MSUC pathway is still active, are indicative of ssDNA in meiotic genomes (Carofiglio et al., 2013).
-Given the crucial role for RPA/ssDNA in stimulating ATR activation in somatic cells, it has been proposed that a similar mechanism may contribute to the recruitment and activation of ATR on asynapsed chromatin (Ichijima et al., 2012).
-Here, we demonstrate that asynapsed chromosomes are enriched for pRPA in an ATR-dependent, but SPO11-independent, manner.
+Activation of MSCI results in chromosome-wide transcriptional repression, a silent state that is maintained during the subsequent meiotic divisions (Turner, 2007).
+Although the ATR DNA damage response kinase plays an essential role in the initiation of this epigenetic phenomenon, the molecular signals that distinguish an asynapsed chromosome and recruit ATR to these genomic regions in primary spermatocytes have remained the subject of speculation.
+Recent observations of RPA foci in Spo11-/- spermatocytes, in which the MSUC pathway is still active, are indicative of ssDNA in meiotic genomes (Carofiglio et al., 2013).
+Given the critical role for RPA/ssDNA in stimulating ATR activation in somatic cells, it has been proposed that a similar mechanism may contribute to the recruitment and activation of ATR on asynapsed chromatin (Ichijima et al., 2012).
+Here, we demonstrate that asynapsed chromosomes are enriched for pRPA in an ATR dependent, but SPO11-independent manner.
 This enrichment is temporally coincident with MSCI activation, and the localization of pRPA near the axial elements of asynapsed chromosomes is spatially coincident with other factors involved in the early stages of MSCI.
-Since RPA is highly phosphorylated during ATR activation in somatic cells, marking genomic sites of DNA damage, we propose that regions of the sex chromosomes where pRPA accumulates would mark the DNA elements at which the MSUC/MSCI response is initiated.
-These elements might act as sensors of pairing, becoming repaired or resolved into double-stranded DNA upon successful synapsis, but persisting as ssDNA where synapsis fails into late zygonema, when they serve as platforms for the activation of MSUC.
+Since RPA is highly phosphorylated during ATR activation in somatic cells, marking genomic sites of DNA damage, we propose that regions of the sex chromosomes where pRPA accumulates would mark the DNA elements where the MSUC/MSCI response is initiated.
+These elements may act as sensors of pairing, becoming repaired or resolved into double-stranded DNA upon successful synapsis, while persisting as ssDNA where synapsis fails into late zygonema, when they serve as platforms for the activation of MSUC.

 Like ATR, the DNA repair protein BRCA1 is an essential component of MSCI/MSUC activation, and one of the earliest cytological markers of asynapsed chromosomes.
-Although the best-characterized role of BRCA1 in somatic DNA damage responses is in promoting the repair of DSBs by homologous recombination, its function during MSCI/MSUC appears distinct from the recognition or repair of SPO11-dependent meiotic DSBs (Mahadevaiah et al., 2008; Broering et al., 2014).
-Therefore, how BRCA1 participates in the detection of asynapsed chromatin to trigger ATR recruitment remains unknown.
+Although the best characterized role of BRCA1 in somatic DNA damage responses is promoting the repair of DSBs by HR, its function during MSCI/MSUC appears distinct from the recognition or repair of SPO11-dependent meiotic DSBs (Mahadevaiah et al., 2008; Broering et al., 2014).
+Therefore, how BRCA1 participates in the detection of asynasped chromatin to trigger ATR recruitment remains unknown.
 Interestingly, BRCA1 promotes ATR activation in response to UV-induced DNA damage in somatic cells (Pathania et al., 2011).
 UV irradiation results in the formation of bulky, covalent adducts to DNA, which impede or block the progression of replication forks.
-At adduct-stalled replication forks, BRCA1 is required for the formation of long stretches of ssDNA which, when coated with RPA, will recruit and activate ATR.
-Thus, BRCA1 might serve a similar role during the early stages of MSCI/MSUC, increasing the size of SPO11-independent, RPA-coated ssDNA regions on asynapsed chromosomes to elicit high levels of ATR activation.
-Notably, although ATR activation is severely affected in the majority of Brca1 mutant spermatocytes, it is not entirely ablated, suggesting that some ssDNA/RPA regions are still present and may produce the limited ATR response observed in the absence of BRCA1.
+At UV-stalled replication forks, BRCA1 is required for the formation of long stretches of ssDNA which, when coated with RPA, will recruit and activate ATR.
+Thus, BRCA1 may serve a similar role during the early stages of MSCI/MSUC, increasing the size of SPO11-independent, RPA-coated ssDNA regions on asynapsed chromosomes to elicit high-levels of ATR activation.
+Notably, while ATR activation is severely affected in the majority of BRCA1-mutant spermatocytes, it is not entirely ablated, suggesting that some ssDNA/RPA regions are still present and may produce the limited ATR response observed in the absence of BRCA1.